-SWAP will carry out the work as agreed, report the outcome and findings, and will make recommendations on the action to be taken as a result to the appropriate manager and Director.
-SWAP will report at least two times a year to the Audit Committee.
+SWAP will carry out the work as agreed, report the outcome and findings, and will make recommendations on the action to be taken as a result to the appropriate manager and Corporate Director.
+SWAP will report at least four times a year to the Audit Committee.
 SWAP will also report a summary of their findings, including any persistent and outstanding issues, to the Audit Committee on a regular basis.

 Internal audit reports will normally be by means of a brief presentation to the relevant manager accompanied by a detailed report in writing.
 The detailed report will be copied to the relevant line management, who will already have been made fully aware of the detail and whose co-operation in preparing the summary report will have been sought.
-The detailed report will also be copied to the Assistant Director (Finance and Corporate Services), the Chief Executive Officer and to other relevant line management.
+The detailed report will also be copied to the S151 Officer (Assistant Director - Finance and Corporate Services) and the Monitoring Officer (Assistant Director - Legal and Corporate Services) as well as to other relevant line management.

-The Head of Internal Audit will submit an annual report to the Audit Committee providing an overall opinion of the status of risk and internal control within the council, based on the internal audit work conducted during the previous year.
+The Head of Internal Audit Partnership will submit an annual report to the Audit Committee providing an overall opinion of the status of risk and internal control within the council, based on the internal audit work conducted during the previous year.

-In addition to the reporting lines outlined above, the Head of Internal Audit Partnership and the Group Audit Manager have the unreserved right to report directly to the Leader of the Council, The Chairman of the Audit Committee, the Chief Executive Officer or the External Audit Manager.
+In addition to the reporting lines outlined above, the Head of Internal Audit Partnership and the Group Audit Manager have the unreserved right to report directly to the Leader of the Council, the Chairman of the Audit Committee, the Chief Executive Officer or the External Audit Manager.

-Revised February 2011
+Revised February 2012